philipparndt/mqtt-analyzer/Docs/README.md

 # mqtt-analyzer

-MQTTAnalyzer is an iOS App that alows to connect to your MQTT Broker and subscribe to a topic.
+MQTTAnalyzer is an iOS App that allows to connect to your MQTT Broker and subscribe to a topic.
 It is written in Swift using SwiftUI.

 This App is open source, contributions are welcome.